-Checking in with your finances doesn’t have to take long, Grownups—see how Broke Millennial blogger Erin Lowry takes a quick break every Sunday to ensure she’s on track.
+Mitigating your financial stress doesn’t have to take long.
+Broke Millennial blogger Erin Lowry takes a quick break every Sunday to ensure she’s on track.

 Fewer things relax me quite like balancing my budget.
 Granted, I’m not at Scrooge McDuck diving into piles of gold status—sounds painful—but I still find it therapeutic to spend 15 minutes each week ensuring my money is working for me.
+It helps decrease my financial stress level.
 Keeping close tabs on money is empowering, even when I feel a bit strapped for cash.

 Meditate on Money to Prevent Overspending (7 minutes)